Exodus 3:14 & Book of the Heavenly Cow

 The translation is from Raymond O. Faulkner, from the book "Egyptian Book of the Dead: The Book of Going Forth by Day: The Complete Papyrus of Ani Featuring Integrated Text and Full-Color Images" Chapter 125, Plate 31-A & Plate 31-B (twentieth anniversary edition, 2015, ISBN: 978-1-4521-4438-2).

-The Great Hymn to the Aten's authorship is attributed to Akhenaten (1353-36 BCE, Encyclopædia Britannica, 2012).
+The Great Hymn to the Aten's authorship is attributed to Akhenaten (1353-36 BCE, as per Encyclopædia Britannica, 2012).
 Here's a comparison of the Biblical Book of Psalm 104 (King James Version) and the Great Hymn to the Aten's translation found in Miriam Lichtheim's "Ancient Egyptian Literature, Volume II: The New Kingdom" (pages 96 to 99).

 Great Hymn to Aten: